 Skip to main content

 Learning about your upcoming surgery is a great way to help alleviate some of the stress you might be feeling during this time.
 However, some of the terminologies can be confusing, particularly when the words sound very similar.
 One particular example is trying to understand the differences between craniotomy vs. craniectomy vs. cranioplasty.
-The following information will explain the differences between each, including the actual procedures, risks and benefits of each and what to expect during the recovery period.
+The key difference between craniotomy and craniectomy is whether the skull bone is replaced after the procedure; in a craniotomy, the bone is replaced during the operation, while in a craniectomy, it is not replaced or may be replaced with a custom material or titanium mesh to cover the defect.
+The following information will further explain the differences between each, including the actual procedures, risks and benefits of each and what to expect during the recovery period.

 The Procedures